jeffmacinnes/pyneal-docs/content/pynealScanner.md

 **Subdirectories**:

+* **`data/`**: Any data that **Pyneal Scanner** saves to disk during a scanning session.
+For instance, using `getSeries.py` to build a nifti-formatted image from the current session will result in that file being written to this directory.

 * **`simulation/`**: Tools for simulating inputs and outputs of **Pyneal Scanner**.
 See [**simulations: Pyneal Scanner Simulation Tools**](simulations/#pyneal-scanner-simulation-tools)

-* **`utils`**/: General and MRI manufacturer specific tools for settings up a scanning session, monitoring for incoming data during a scan, and processing/sending data to **Pyneal** throughout a scan.
+* **`utils/`**: General and MRI manufacturer specific tools for settings up a scanning session, monitoring for incoming data during a scan, and processing/sending data to **Pyneal** throughout a scan.

 ## Basic Usage